roshni-1/roshni-1/README.md

 ## Rapidfire

--  I’m currently 🔭 Exploring the Cosmos of Natural Language Processing! 📚✨

 - 🤖 Ready for a tech chat!
 How do you see the future synergy between AI and blockchain shaping industries? 🌐🔗